The bladder is an organ that stores urine. In the case of dogs, it is located within the dog’s abdomen in the area between the rear legs.

 Cranberries (also blackberries and raspberries) are effective in preventing cystitis.
 They help to keep bacteria from adhering to the lining of the bladder and the urethra.
 They may also help to lower urine pH.

-You can give non-sweetened cranberry juice (about half an ounce for dogs) to your dog.
-Or, you can use a cranberry powder product such as Solid Gold Berry Balance for Cats and Dogs.
+You can give non-sweetened cranberry juice (about half an ounce for dogs) to your dog, or use a cranberry powder product, or a chew treat that contains cranberries.

 Vitamin C can acidify the urine which in turn helps to control bacterial infections.
 It also has anti-inflammatory properties and therefore can prevent infections.